GrinonBarrett/Taksidos/Placeholder Creature.md

 ### Zezykhar
 A floating fleshy triangle when viewed from above or below.
 Each corner possesses an eye with a different colored iris, each a primary color.
-They have two antennae above and a floding probiscis below.
+They have two antennae above and a folding probiscis below.
 They are territorial.
 The plural is Zezykhain.
-Their collective noun is a woesaic.
+Their collective noun is an abacule.

 **Creature Type**: Zezykhain are Eldritch.